isomerpages/enterprisesg-wmo/index.md

         subtitle: <h3>Ensuring accuracy in daily transactions<h3>
         background: /images/about/twodragons1920x720.jpg
         key_highlights:
-            - title: Your responsibilities as a trader
+            - title: Be a responsible trader
               description: Ensure that the instruments you use are registered and verified to be accurate
               url: /businesses/overview
-            - title: Selling or supplying pre-packaged goods (PPGs)
+            - title: Sell or supply pre-packaged goods (PPGs)
-              description: Ensure the net content of your PPGs is as per stated on the package or label
+              description: Ensure the net content of your PPGs is accurately stated on the package or label
               url: /businesses/suppliers-or-sellers-of-prepackaged-goods
             - title: Register to be an Authorised Verifier
               description: Qualified companies are allowed to carry out the verification of weighing and measuring instruments for trade use